JEWONMOON/nzfc/README.md

 ### Central Claim

-> *Given the N-ZFC axiom set (9 named axioms, listed below), the Riemann Hypothesis
+> *Given the N-ZFC axiom set, the Riemann Hypothesis follows necessarily
-> follows necessarily from the nuclearity of the physical information horizon and the
+> from the nuclearity of the physical information horizon and the
 > self-adjointness of the Selberg Laplacian.*

 This is a **conditional** result.
-The proof is unconditional within N-ZFC;
-it becomes an unconditional proof of RH once each named axiom is independently verified — a program of open problems stated explicitly in this repository.
+The proof is unconditional within N-ZFC; it becomes an unconditional proof of RH once each named axiom is independently verified — a program of open problems stated explicitly in this repository.

 ### Build Status

 ```
 Lean files                       : 21
 Compilation errors               : 0
 sorryAx in proof bodies          : 0
-Named axioms        : 9  (all listed below; none hidden)
+Named axioms (main chain)        : 11  (G1–G6, A1–A5; fully listed below)
+Additional phase-6 named axioms  : see per-file table below
 ```

 > **Note on instances.**
-> `SelbergSpace` (= L²(SL(2,ℤ)∖ℍ)) carries three `@[instance] axiom` declarations
+> `SelbergSpace` (= L²(SL(2,ℤ)∖ℍ)) carries three `@[instance] axiom`
-> (G1–G3).
-These are mathematically standard consequences of L² theory but are not
+> declarations (G1–G3).
+These are mathematically standard consequences of L²
-> yet directly formalised in Mathlib.
-They appear as named axioms under
+> theory but are not yet directly formalised in Mathlib.
+They appear as
-> `#print axioms`, never as anonymous `sorryAx`.
+> **named axioms** under `#print axioms`, never as anonymous `sorryAx`.

+> **Note on phase-6 axioms.**
+> Files 11–21 introduce additional named axioms (W1, NC, WT4, L1, etc.) that
+> belong to the Selberg–Riemann realization program.
+These are separate from the
+> main-chain axioms G1–G6 and A1–A5, and are fully enumerated in the per-file
+> table below.
+In particular, file 13 contains `zeros_on_critical_line` and
+> `zeros_enumeration_complete`, whose conjunction is equivalent to RH itself.
+> File 13 is in the phase-6 extension only and is **not** part of the main
+> ten-file terminal chain.

 ---